Bryant Wolfin

-Bryant Wolfin is an American politician who was elected member of the Missouri House of Representatives for the 145th district in 2024.
+Bryant Thomas Wolfin is an American politician who was elected member of the Missouri House of Representatives for the 145th district in 2024.

 Wolfin is a graduate of Mineral Area College.
 He owns and operates two convenience stores in St. Mary and Fredericktown.

 Wolfin is a Baptist.
 He is married and has three children.

+In 2025, Wolfin was awarded the Granite Plaque Award by the Locke & Smith Foundation for the most constitutional voting record in the Missouri House of Representatives, leading his closest opponent by 15.08%.